Lauricella hypergeometric functions, unipotent fundamental groups of the punctured Riemann sphere, and their motivic coactions: Notations relating to motivic fundamental groups

 \item Let $\Lef^{\mm} = [ \Q(-1), 1_{\mathrm{B}}^{\vee}, 1_{\varpi}]^{\mm}$, resp. $\Lef^{\varpi} = [ \Q(-1), 1_{\varpi}^{\vee}, 1_{\varpi}]^{\varpi}$, denote the Lefschetz motivic period, whose period is $2\pi i$, resp. its (canonical) de Rham version.

 \item Let $\Pe^{\mm,+}\subset \Pe^\mm$ denote the subspace of effective motivic periods.
-It is a non-negatively graded sub-algebra and sub-$\Pe^\varpi$-comodule of $\Pe^\mm$ and contains the Lefschetz motivic period $\Lef^\mm$.
+It is spanned by the motivic periods of objects $M\in \MT(k)$ with $W_{-1}M=0$.
+It is a non-negatively graded sub-algebra and sub-$\Pe^\varpi$-comodule of $\Pe^\mm$, and contains the Lefschetz motivic period $\Lef^\mm$.
 There is a canonical projection homomorphism

 which, in particular, sends $\Lef^{\mm}$ to zero.
 It can be defined by composing the coaction $\Delta$ with projection onto the weight-graded zero piece $W_0 \Pe^{\mm,+} \cong \Q$.

 \end{enumerate}